 McMillan's Bay and McMillan's Side, were relatively stable with a small amount of accretion until an event in 1999/2000 when a large amount of sediment accumulated on both profiles.
-The accretion trend continued until the beginning of 2001, after which time there was stability on the McMillan's Bay profile and erosion on the McMillan's side profile.
-It is probable that the accretion related to a mass movement event towards Arrowsmith Point, and significant sediment transport capability due primarily to fast ferry operation, although I have no direct evidence for this.
+Significant rates of accretion continued until the beginning of 2001, after which time the rate has reduced on the McMillan's Bay profile and erosion has been evident on the McMillan's Side profile.
+It is probable that the patterns relate to a mass movement event towards Arrowsmith Point, and significant sediment transport capability due primarily to fast ferry operation, although I have no direct evidence for this.

 Moioio Island is an unusual case, being a beach adjacent to a major landslide, and being towards the back of the island, not directly facing the vessel track.
 Seasonality was evident when the fast ferries were operating seasonally.
 Both profiles show that the beach is extending into the deep water channel over time (a process that takes a lot of sediment), and generally accreting.
-Although Profile 6 shows considerable variability, Profile 7 has been accreting throughout the survey period, but the rate increased about the time fast ferry operation ceased in 2000.
+Both profiles reached their maximum accreted extent in 2006, and have cut back a little since that time.
 These profiles are almost certainly influenced by changes in ferry operations, being almost completely sheltered from natural wind generated waves.
 However, the sediment supply from the landslide (which may be affected by vessel wakes) is likely to dominate the beach behaviour.

-At the time of the last summary report in 2002 it was concluded that with the exception of Bob's Bay near Picton, the beaches on the ferry route are accreting (or are stable) as opposed to eroding, although it is equally clear that local circumstances (particularly sediment supply) play a very significant role.
-This conclusion is still generally supported, although on some profiles change from accretion to stability (McMillan's Bay), accretion to minor erosion (Ngaionui Point, McMillan's Side, Curious Monkey), or in the case of Moioio Island 1, an increase in the rate of accretion, occurred at about, or soon after, the time fast ferry operation was restricted to 18 knots in December 2000.
-Although a definitive conclusion may never be possible, the results support the understanding that the fast ferry wakes resulted in sediment building up at the top of the beach on most beaches along the ferry route.
+At the time of the summary report in 2002 it was concluded that with the exception of Bob's Bay near Picton, the beaches on the ferry route were accreting (or are stable) as opposed to eroding, although it was equally clear that local circumstances (particularly sediment supply) play a very significant role.
+It is now becoming clear that on some profiles a change from accretion to relative stability (McMillan's Bay, Slip Beach, Ngaionui Bay), or accretion to erosion (Ngaionui Point, McMillan's Side, Curious Monkey) occurred at about, or soon after, the time fast ferry operation was restricted to 18 knots in December 2000.
+Although a definitive conclusion may never be possible, the results support the understanding that the fast ferry wakes resulted in rapid sediment buildup at the top of the beach on most beaches along the ferry route.
+However, it is now becoming clear that under the current vessel operational regimes, either stability (with the newly inherited morphology remaining) or a return to pre fast ferry morphology is occurring commitment to provide value.
+The value of the monitoring programme comes in understanding how beaches of the region function, both in response to vessel wakes and in response to natural events.

-7. Recommendations
+6. Recommendations